Heisman Trophy winner Cam Newton finds

 After signing with Auburn University, Newton became just the third player in major college football history to pass for 30 touchdowns and rush for 20 touchdowns in a single season.
 During his first season at Auburn, Newton led the top-ranked Auburn Tigers to a 13-0 record and the 2010 national championship.
 On Dec.
 11, 2010, he was awarded the Heisman Trophy as the most outstanding college football player in the nation.
 In addition, Newton was the recipient of the 2010 Davey O’Brien National Quarterback Award, the Maxwell Award and the Walter Camp Player of the Year Award.
 He was also named a first-team All-American by numerous organizations.

 Newton finished the season ranked first in the nation in total points responsible for (21.84 per game) and in passing efficiency with a rating of 182.05.
 He also led the Southeastern Conference (SEC) in rushing (105.21 yards) and total offense (309.07 yards), and became the first player in SEC history and the eighth different player in NCAA history to pass for over 2,000 yards and rush for over 1,000 yards in a single season.

-The Carolina Panthers made Newton the top selection in the 2011 NFL Draft.
+In the 2011 NFL Draft, Newton became the first former NJCAA student-athlete to be selected with the No. 1 overall pick when he was drafted by the Panthers.
 During his inaugural season, he broke several records, including the most passing yards by a rookie quarterback (4,051) and was named AP Offensive Rookie of the Year and Pepsi-Cola Rookie of the Year.